Alyaatalaat28/HeadlineHub/README.md

 # NewsApp

-A new Flutter project using Apis and bloc
+Browse sports, science and business news using Apis and bloc with some features such as light and dark mode

 ## Getting Started